nayefroqaya/LogSSAD/README.md

 ---

 ## 📌 Data Parsing
+1. For data parsing, all libraries are specified with their versions in the requirements file (e.g., drain_parser/requirements.txt).

-1. To start the parsing process, run (drain_parser/demo.py).
+2. To start the parsing process, run (drain_parser/demo.py).
-2. The parsing output will be generated and saved in the datasets directory.
+3. The parsing output will be generated and saved in the datasets directory.

 ---